nandini-gulati/kisancart/README.md

 # 🌾 KisanCart - Empowering Indian Farmers Through Digital Markets

-KisanCart is a full-stack web application designed to **bridge the gap between farmers and buyers**.
-It allows farmers to upload their fresh produce directly and enables buyers to discover and contact them easily — no middlemen, no commission.
+KisanCart is a web application designed to empower farmers by providing them a direct-to-customer platform to sell fresh produce online.
+Built with simplicity and accessibility in mind, this app eliminates the need for middlemen, ensuring that farmers get fair prices and customers receive fresh, farm-to-table products.

+It aims to bridge the gap between rural producers and urban buyers by offering a user-friendly, responsive, and efficient e-commerce solution for the agricultural sector.

+🔍 Key Highlights:
+🧑‍🌾 Farmer Listings: Farmers can add their products with name, image, quantity, and price.

+🛒 Customer View: Customers can browse, filter, and add items to a cart.

+📦 Cart Checkout: Simulates a checkout experience with total price calculation.

+📱 Mobile Responsive: Smooth experience across devices.

+☁️ Hosted on Vercel: Fast and globally accessible deployment.

+This app is ideal as a real-world project to showcase your frontend development skills using React, JSX, state management, and component architecture, while solving a genuine problem in India's agriculture ecosystem.

 ## 🚀 Features